dockur/macos/readme.md

   - When prompted where to install the OS, select the disk you just created.

   - There will be several reboots during the installation, keep selecting `macOS Installer` until it offers the option to select the disk you created.

-From then on, select your own disk.
+  - Keep selecting your own disk each reboot.

-  - Select your region, account name, and other options.
+  - You will be guided through the installation.
+Select your region, account name, and other options.

   - Once you see the desktop, your macOS installation is ready for use.